anoadragon453/discord-voice-channel-kick-bot/README.md

 * `trigger_phrase` If a user that's allowed to execute commands says this phrase, the bot will join a voice channel and kick a user.
 The phrase is case-insensitive.
+* `picture_folder` Folder of pictures to send to the kicked user afterwards in a DM.
+If empty or not defined, the bot will not DM any pictures.
+* `picture_amount` How many pictures to pull from `picture_folder`.
+Defaults to 1.
+* `after_kick_messages` A list of messages to DM the user after kicking them.
+  Defaults to an empty list.
+Sends after photos.

 ## Running the bot